carnotresearch/cr-sparse/paper/paper.md

 There are some Python libraries which focus on specific areas however they are generally CPU based.
-E.g., [`pyCSalgos`](https://github.com/nikcleju/pyCSalgos) is an
+E.g., [`pyCSalgos`](https://github.com/nikcleju/pyCSalgos) is a
-old Python implementation of various Compressed Sensing algorithms.
+Python implementation of various Compressed Sensing algorithms.
 [`spgl1`](https://github.com/drrelyea/spgl1) is a `NumPy` based implementation of spectral projected gradient for L1 minimization.
 `c-lasso` [@simpson2021classo] is a Python package for constrained sparse regression